geographika/getting-started-with-mapserver/workshop/content/docs/introduction/introduction.md

 1. **Introduction**.
 An introduction to MapServer and the software used for the workshop.
 This includes Docker, OpenLayers, and Apache.

 2. The **Mapfile**.
-A Mapfile is MapServer's configuration file.
-It points to the data the Map will display, it defines how the data will be displayed, and how the data will be served to client applications such as an Internet browser.
+A Mapfile defines a map and its layers in MapServer.
+It points to the data the map will display, it defines how the data will be displayed, and how the data will be served to client applications such as an Internet browser.
 This first set of exercises will help to get familiar with the structure, keywords, and syntax of a Mapfile.